Of course we don’t mean that web hosting companies can commit actual murder. And no, we’re not saying all web hosting companies do bad things.

-But many web hosting companies are raking in the big bucks selling the wrong product to the wrong people.
+What is happening, though is that many web hosting companies are raking in the big bucks selling the wrong product to the wrong people.

-Know what, though?
-These hosting companies are only half the problem.
+As unethical as that sounds, hosting companies are only half the problem.

-We’re accessories to the crime
+We’re accessories to bad hosting crime

 Here are three ways the average person shoots themselves in the foot when it comes to hosting decisions.